Bone on Bone Knee Pain – What You Need to Know

-There are many challenges that come with a commitment to long term lifestyle change.
+There are many challenges that come with a commitment to long term lifestyle changes.
 This can make it difficult to chip away at that bone on bone knee pain.
-External supports like canes, walkers can help support your instantly when you need it most.
-They allow you to completely unload all three area of your knee joint.
+External supports like canes, walkers can help support you instantly when you need it most.
+They allow you to completely unload all three areas of your knee joint.
 But not everyone wants to be restricted by canes and walkers.
 Luckily there are other solutions that provide a similar benefit.

 Tri-compartment unloading knee braces are not dissimilar from an exoskeleton.
 A recent study showed that these hybrid knee braces are able to reduce pressure in the knee by 64%7.
 That means less bone on bone pressure and less pain.

-Are you interested in learning more about how to manage your knee arthritis without pain killing drugs and surgeries?
-Check out our guide to knee bracing.
+Are you interested in learning more about how to manage your knee arthritis without painkilling drugs and surgeries?
+Check out this article on knee braces designed specifically for arthritis.